11:15 - 12:30, Room IX, Palais des Nations

 The event is organized by the IPU, the Environmental Committee of the Graduate Institute of International and Development Studies with organizational support from Quaker United Nations Office (QUNO) .
 It will take place from 11:15 to 12:30 in Room IX, Palais des Nations.

 All participants and speakers who do not have a valid UNOG grounds pass must register via the UNOG registration system - INDICO (https://reg.unog.ch/event/30974/).
 They will then receive a single badge valid from 4 to 8 November 2019 and will be able to attend all events of Geneva Peace Week 2019 held at the UN Palais.
+We suggest you arrive half an hour early to pick up your badge.

 Participants should still additionally register for the event via Eventbrite.